apache/kibble-1/docs/source/setup.rst

 The scanners require more disk space, but can operate with limited CPU and RAM.

-As an example, let os examine the Apache Kibble demo instance:
+As an example, let us examine the Apache Kibble demo instance:

 - 100 sources (git repos, mailing lists, bug trackers and so on)
 - 3,5 million source objects currently (commits, emails, tickets etc)